Support

 Knowledge Base / Frequently Asked Questions / Room Alert

-After enabling HTTPS on your Room Alert 32S, 12S or 3S, you’ll see a certificate warning in your browser; this FAQ explains why that warning appears and how to bypass it.
+After enabling HTTPS on your Room Alert MAX, 32S, 12S or 3S, you’ll see a certificate warning in your browser; this FAQ explains why that warning appears and how to bypass it.

 Select the tabs below for more information.